Free Shipping on orders over US$39.99 +16308230407

 For longer-term storage, you can transfer your raisins to an airtight container or a sealable bag.
 This will provide an extra layer of protection against moisture and help to extend their shelf life.
 Keep in mind that while refrigeration is not necessary, storing raisins in the refrigerator can help to further control moisture levels.

-See also Do Fresh Green Beans Have To Be Refrigerated
+See also Does Kale Need To Be Refrigerated

 Maintaining the Quality of Raisins